 Selenium: is critical for healthy thyroid function and detoxification.
 It supports sulfation and methylation which supports your bodies elimination of excess estrogen.

 Selenium is a powerful antioxidant that may protect your skin from UV damage that accelerates aging.
 It is considered one of the top 10 nutrients for healthy glowing skin.

 It also helps support immune function which may result in less pathogenic activity in your gut causing hormone imbalances.
 Selenium may also improve fertility.
 One study showed selenium has a protective effect against free radical damage of sperm.

 There are several lifestyle factors that may also help balance hormones.
-Since most hormone disfunction comes as a result of nutrient deficiency, stress and toxicity.
+Most hormone disfunction comes as a result of nutrient deficiency, stress and toxicity.
 You should try avoiding alcohol, eating a wide variety of spray free fruits and vegetables, eating hormone free animal protein and quality fats.